ZackTanCZ/SQL_Roadmap_Data_Science/README.md

 - [x] **Aggregations (_COUNT, SUM, AVG, MAX, MIN_)**: [Youtube Video](https://www.youtube.com/watch?v=jcoJuc5e3RE)
 - [x] **Using GROUP BY (_HAVING_ & _WHERE_)**: [Youtube Video](https://www.youtube.com/watch?v=nNrgRVIzeHg)
+  - `WHERE` clause is used for non-aggregated columns
   - `GROUP BY` clause must match the `SELECT` clause
   - `ORDER BY` clause is used to sort the result
   - `HAVING` is used to filter aggregated columns